BSO

 But at least let history record, that while Bennett can be credited with reforming some of the worst abuses of the Matty Ryan era, in one major respect the more things changed the more they stayed the same - that when it came to the sins of those in high places, under Bennett justice truly was blind.

 Meanwhile in other news, UMass was declared the 43rd druggiest school in American by The Daily Beast.
 What?!!
-Back in the 70's we would never have settled for anything less than a Top Ten ranking!
+Back in the 70's, known unofficially by campus historians as The Stoned Age, we would never have settled for anything less than a Top Ten ranking!

 The holidays are finally over, and here are a few final pics.
 This is Northampton's official holiday tree in Pulaski Park.